vruello/veloxsearch/README.md

-This project implements a versatile **prefix-based autocomplete system**.
-It serves as a practical study and solution, supporting multiple search algorithms to retrieve word suggestions based on a given prefix.
+This project implements a **prefix-based autocomplete system**.
+It supports multiple search algorithms to retrieve word suggestions based on a given prefix.

 The system is designed to allow easy switching between three core algorithmic backends:

 1. **Naive Search (`naive`):** A straightforward linear scan across the entire, unsorted word list, included primarily for **baseline performance measurement**.
 2. **Binary Search (`bisect`):** The **recommended default**.
 This approach uses Python's highly optimized `bisect` module on a pre-sorted word list.
 Benchmarks demonstrate **superior speed** for in-memory operations across huge datasets in the Python environment.
 3. **Prefix Tree (`prefixtree`):** This is the classic implementation using a prefix tree.
-While theoretically considered the optimal algorithm for prefix search, its practical application in pure Python suffers from slow construction time (building the tree) and significant overhead from Python's dictionary lookups, making it slower than the native bisect approach in my benchmarks.
+While theoretically considered the optimal algorithm for prefix search, its practical application in pure Python suffers from slow construction time (building the tree) and significant overhead from Python's dictionary lookups, making it slower than the native bisect approach in benchmarks.

 The project is structured to easily switch between these backends, allowing developers to choose the optimal balance of complexity, memory usage, and execution speed.